The Role Of Chlorophyll In Photosynthesis Is To

 Q: Is chlorophyll beneficial for human health?

 A: Chlorophyll is believed to have several health benefits, including antioxidant and anti-inflammatory properties.
 Some studies suggest that chlorophyll may help detoxify the body, promote wound healing, and reduce the risk of certain cancers.
-However, more research is needed to confirm these benefits.
+Still, more research is needed to confirm these benefits.

 Conclusion